-The particle identification, especially the identification of charged kaons, is crucial for the flavor physics.
-Similar to the jet leptons, the identification of charged kaon is highly appreciated for the jet flavor tagging and jet charge reconstruction.
-Typically, we request the efficiency and purity of the kaon identification at the inclusive Z pole sample to be better than 90%.
+- appreciated for the jet flavor tagging and jet charge reconstruction.
+Typically, we request - the efficiency and purity of the kaon identification at the inclusive Z pole sample to be - 3 better than 90%.

-3.2.5 Photons
+4 3.2.5 PHOTONS

-The photons are crucial for the jet energy resolution, the $H \rightarrow \gamma \gamma$ branching ratio measurements, radiative processes and the physics with τ final states.
-Figure 3.6 shows the energy and polar angle distributions for the inclusive photons, and the initial-state radia-
+- The photons are crucial for the jet energy resolution, the $H\to\gamma\gamma$ branching ratio measurements, radiative processes and the physics with τ final states.
+Figure 3.5 shows the - energy and polar angle distributions for the inclusive photons, and the initial-state radia- - tion (ISR) photons in Figure 3.6, from these benchmark physics processes at the CEPC - Higgs factory operation.